Eorish/Lottery_System/README.md

-# lottery_system
+# Lottery_system
-This is a basic number drawing system.
+This is a basic system of drawing numbers in html, javascript